IdiaCodes/Alloy-Project-Submission/README.md

 </br>
 3. Collect the following applicant details:
 </br>
-a.
-First Name
+-  First Name
-b.
-Last Name
+-  Last Name
-c.
-Date of Birth (ISO-8601 format: YYYY-MM-DD)
+-  Date of Birth (ISO-8601 format: YYYY-MM-DD)
-d.
-SSN (9 digits, no dashes)
+-  SSN (9 digits, no dashes)
-e.
-Email Address (valid format)
+-  Email Address (valid format)
-f.
-Address
+-  Address
-i.
+  - i.
 Line 1
-ii.
-Line 2
+-  Line 2
-iii.
-City
+-  City
-iv.
-State (must be a two-letter code, ex.
+- State (must be a two-letter code, ex.
 NY, CA, etc.)
-v.
-Zip/Postal Code
+-  Zip/Postal Code
-vi.
-Country (must be “US” for sake of this assignment)
+- Country (must be “US” for sake of this assignment)
 </br>
 4. Submit to our API
-   a.
-Send the above details as a JSON payload via an HTTP POST request.
+   - Send the above details as a JSON payload via an HTTP POST request.
-   b.
-Process the API Response
+  - Process the API Response
    i.
 If the response is {"summary": {"outcome": "Approved"}}
    → Print: "Congratulations!
 You are approved." ii.
 If the response is {"summary": {"outcome": "Manual